 Colorado revised statutes limit investment maturities to five years or less unless formally approved by the Board of Directors.
 Such actions are generally associated with a debt service reserve or sinking fund requirements.

-As of December 31, 2020, the District had no investments.
+As of December 31, 2020, the District had the following investments: